-- (1) The registrar must keep a State penalties enforcement register. - (2) The register must include particulars of the following orders, notices and warrants, any payments made and any enforcement action taken after the issue by the registrar of any of the following- - (a) an instalment payment notice; - (b) an enforcement order; - (c) a fine option order; - (d) an enforcement warrant to seize and sell personal property; - (e) an enforcement warrant imposing a charge on property; - (f) a fine collection notice to deduct and redirect earnings of an enforcement debtor; - (g) a fine collection notice for regular redirection from a financial institution account; - (h) a fine collection notice to redirect all or part of a debt owed to an enforcement debtor; - (i) a notice suspending a driver licence; - (j) an arrest and imprisonment warrant. - (3) The register must also include particulars of enforcement action taken under part 8.
+- (1) The registrar must keep a State penalties enforcement register. - (2) The register must include particulars of the following orders, notices and warrants, any payments made and any enforcement action taken after the issue by the registrar of any of the following- - (a) an instalment payment notice; - (b) an enforcement order; - (c) a fine option order; - (d) an enforcement warrant to seize and sell personal property; - (e) an enforcement warrant imposing a charge on property; - (f) a fine collection notice to deduct and redirect earnings of an enforcement debtor; - (g) a fine collection notice for regular redirection from a financial institution account; - (h) a fine collection notice to redirect all or part of a debt owed to an enforcement debtor; - (i) a notice suspending a driver licence; - (j) a notice of intention to issue an immobilisation warrant; - (k) an immobilisation warrant; - (l) an arrest and imprisonment warrant. - (3) The register must also include particulars of enforcement action taken under part 8.